Azure/azure-sdk-for-go/CONTRIBUTING.md

 The following programs should be installed on your machine before you begin developing.

+> Note: Adhering to the linters below is enforced in CI.
+It is not required to have the tools locally, but contributors are expected to fix those issues found in CI.

 | Tool | Necessary | Description |
 | :---------------------------------------------------: | :-----: | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | [go](https://godoc.org)                               | Required |This is a Go project, and as such you should have Go installed on your machine.
 As a general rule of thumb, we support two minor versions behind the current latest stable release. |